stb13579/chatbot-demo-ws/README.md

 # Chatbot WebSocket Demo

-This project provides a minimal WebSocket server and HTML client.
-It can be used to load test WebSocket connections for a chatbot-style application when combined with an external tool such as Gatling.
+This project provides a minimal WebSocket server and a React + Tailwind CSS client.
+It can be used to experiment with WebSocket connections for a chatbot-style application or to run load tests with tools such as Gatling.

 ## Features

 - Node.js server with a handcrafted WebSocket implementation.
-- Simple HTML page that connects to the server and sends messages.
+- React frontend styled with Tailwind CSS and a simple SaaS look for **Acme Healthcare**.

 ## Running the Server